casper-ecosystem/cep-85/README.md

 ## Design Goals

-This repository adheres to the following design goals for the CEP-85 Multi-Token Standard:
+This repository adheres to the following design goals for the CEP-85 multi-token standard:

 - DApp developers attempting to create a multi-token contract should be able to install the contract as is, with modalities as required for their needs.
 - This reference implementation showcases modalities and options for installation and entrypoints for use after installation.